-Upon being optioned to the Minor Leagues, a player must remain there for a minimum of 10 days before he is eligible to be recalled to the Major League roster.
-The exception to that 10-day minimum is if the player is recalled as the corresponding move made when his club places an injured player on the Major League injured list.
-In this exception, there is no minimum number of days in which the optioned player must remain in the Minors.
+Upon being optioned to the Minor Leagues, a player must remain there for a minimum of 10 days before he is eligible to be recalled to the Major League roster, unless he is serving as the 26th man for a doubleheader or replacing a player who has been placed on the injured list.
+In these exceptions, there are no minimum number of days in which the optioned player must remain in the Minors.

 An option applies to an entire season, meaning that a player can be sent to the Minors and recalled to the Majors any number of times over the course of a season while only losing one option.
 If he is again optioned to the Minors for 20 or more days in the following season, he would lose his second option and can once again be optioned to the Minors and recalled any number of times that year.
 The same is true of a player's third option year.

 When a player is out of Minor League options, however, it becomes a trickier matter for his club.
 Out-of-options players are more likely to make a club out of Spring Training, because that player must first be removed from the 40-man roster and exposed to outright waivers before he can be sent outright to a Minor League affiliate.
 Knowing that they stand a large risk of losing that player, clubs will sometimes carry an out-of-options player early in the year even if that player was outperformed by someone with remaining Minor League options during Spring Training.

 If a player misses an entire option year due to injury or expends his third option year before he has completed five professional seasons (Major Leagues and Minor Leagues included), he can receive a fourth option year.

 A player's option years do not need to be used in succession.
 Any player with fewer than five years of Major League service time and an option year remaining can be optioned to the Minor Leagues.
 Players with more than five years of service time must consent to being optioned.

 Impending rule change that will go into effect at the start of the 2020 season